 If you’re building your own studio, it is of crucial importance to get good quality gear.

 And it’s not only about the rack-mounted effects, good computers or audio interfaces.
-You should never overlook the basic stuff, like the microphone arms.
+You should never overlook the basic stuff, like having the very best microphone arm you can.

 But the thing about boom microphone arms is that there are so many products to choose from these days that it’s getting hard to find the right one for you.